Top 10 Best Luxury Namibia Safari Lodges & Camps

 Kwessi Dunes has a prime desert location with luxury rooms and facilities

-Part of the elite Natural Selection portfolio of Namibia safari camps, Kwessi Dunes lies close to Sossusvlei but in its own valley that feels like its very own desert.
-Red sand dunes rise above the camp and the views here seem to go on forever.
+Part of the elite Natural Selection portfolio of Namibia safari camps, Kwessi Dunes lies close to Sossusvlei but in its own valley that feels like a desert all its own.
+Red sand dunes rise above the camp and the views seem to go on forever.
 The stunning rooms combine canvas walls, which help you feel very much a part of your surroundings, with high roofs that keep the harsh desert sun at bay.

 The swimming pool, the fabulous food, the professional service – it’s all a standard part of staying here.
 And after the sun sets out beyond the sands in a red blaze of glory, nights are filled with stars and silence and magic.